BeechatNetworkSystemsLtd/BeechatVault/README.md

 * High efficiency multi-layer custom NFC 13.56 MHz antenna,
 * M24SR64-Y ST-Microelectronics IC,
 * Super small 9.7mm x 9.7mm x 1.4mm size.
-* 200 year data retention rate

 The idea arose as we needed a low-cost way to store many private keys, securely.
 Our post-quantum private keys are very large (>1KiB) so we couldn't use common tags on the market (such as NTAG213).
+With the Beechat Vault tag, we can store 2 post-quantum keypairs, or 256 Bitcoin/Ethereum private keys protected with AES-128.

 [Access Beechat Vault datasheet]()